solvia-labs/solvia/docs/src/wallet-guide/solflare.md

 ## Select a Network

-Solana maintains [three distinct networks](../clusters), each of which has its own purpose in supporting the Solana ecosystem.
+Solvia maintains [three distinct networks](../clusters), each of which has its own purpose in supporting the Solvia ecosystem.
 Mainnet Beta is selected by default on SolFlare, as this is the permanent network where exchanges and other production apps are deployed.
 To select a different network, click on the name of the currently selected network at the top of the wallet dashboard, either